xtinatruong/computer-networks-cpsc-441-java/README.md

 tion layer protocols.
 Specifically, you will implement an HTTP client program to download a web object specified by its URL.

+You are not allowed to use package java.net.http, and URL, URI, URLConnection classes or their subclasses for this assignment.
+Ask the instructor if you are in doubt about any specific Java classes that you want to use in your program.

 ### Assignment 3
 The objective of this assignment is to practice server side network programming with TCP.
 Specifically, you will implement a multi-threaded web server from scratch to serve web objects